noahehall/theBookOfNoah/0current/security/auth.md

   - you give the front desk your ID & credit card (authentication)
   - they give you a roomkey (access token), that enables (authorization) access (scopes) to dope azz top floor suite, the jacuzi, weight room, and free breakfast and massages (resources)

+### best practices/gotchas

+- scope naming conventions
+  - be consistent
+  - if using url-style, the real benefit is havint the ORIGIN resolve (e.g. to a metadata doc) so that your API becomes self documenting
+  - never use `admin` as scope, is too broad & vague

 ### terms

 - combination: [1, 2, 3] = [3, 2, 1]